sakurashiki/topico/README.md

 - tpc-jsonp-methodname : Server-side scripts 'topico_server.php' generates JSONP-formatted data.
 Just set 'loadTweets'.
 If you customize server-side scripts and change method name.
 Set it to this property.
 - tpc-hashtag : Twitter hashtag name.
 If unset this property, hashtags on the timeline are visibled.
 - tpc-polling-span : (optional) Polling span time by millisecond.
 Default value is 15000.
-- tpc-animate-duration : (optional) Animation time by millisecond.
-Default value is 15000.
+- tpc-animate-duration : (optional) Animation time by refresh-rate frame count.
+Default value is 60.
 - tpc-position : (optional) Position of timeline.
 You can use 'left' and 'right'.
 Default value is 'left'.

 The server-side script 'topico_server.php' generates twitter hashtag coments.
 Put it on HTTP public directory which can work PHP, and give executable permission(like `chmod 757 ./topico_server.php`).
 Set your twitter application key to line 10-13.